 If apart from reduced appetite, your pooch is hiding, sleeping all day, or losing interest in play and other usual activities, it can be a sign of dog depression.

-Step 2 - Checking your dog’s teeth and body
+Step 2 - Check your dog’s teeth and body

 If you notice broken, loose or bad teeth, or inflamed gums, this can be a cause behind why your dog is not eating.
 When checking your pet’s body, look for parasites, changes in their fur and skin, and any lumps or injuries.
 If you find something suspicious, don’t hesitate to call a vet.

-Step 3 - Checking for issues with the food
+Step 3 - Check for issues with the food

 If your dog won’t eat the food, make sure there isn’t anything wrong with it.
 Check the label for the expiry date, check the color and smell.
 If you suspect the food is spoiled, get rid of it and offer your dog something else.